 Meal adjustments are calculated by Campus Auxilary Services.

-Notwithstanding any other provision for refund, when a student has withdrawn through circumstances beyond the student's control, under conditions in which the denial of refund would cause undue hardship, the campus president or designee may in his/her discretion determine that no liability for tuition has been incurred by the student, provided the student has not completed more than one-half of the term and has not received or will not receive academic credit for the term.
+Notwithstanding any other provision for refund, when a student has withdrawn through circumstances beyond the student's control, under conditions in which the denial of refund would cause undue hardship, the campus president or designee may, in his/her discretion, determine that no liability for tuition has been incurred by the student, provided the student has not completed more than one-half of the term and has not received or will not receive academic credit for the term, and that the request for refund is made within one year after the end of the term in question.
 Such action, including the reason therefore, shall be in writing and signed by the president or designee and retained by the campus.

 All of these policies are subject to change without notice.
 Questions about the current refund policies should be directed to the Office of Student Accounts, HAB 204, (845) 257-3150.